2IceyCold/EzCoinbaseProTradingBot/README.md

     * API_KEY=_COPYYOURKEYHERE_
     * API_SECRET=_COPYYOURAPISECRETHERE_
     * API_PASSPHRASE=_COPYYOURPASSPHRASEHERE_
-6. Make sure you have USD funds in your portfolio to begin trading (Note that many cryptos have a minimum order amount of around 10$), then type `node index.js` the program will prompt you to enter the crypto you want to trade and the amount of funds to trade with.
+6. Make sure you have USD funds in your portfolio to begin trading (Note that many cryptos have a minimum order amount of around 10$).
+Then, in a console opened in the directory of the project type `node index.js` the program will prompt you to enter the crypto you want to trade and the amount of funds to trade with.
 You can enter any valid crypto ticker that is traded on coinbase pro.
 For example enter BTC then enter 15 to trade 15$ in bitcoin.
 Enter that information then it will begin trading!
 Simply leave it running as it adjusts and trades automatically.

 Feel free to reach out for help by posting in the discussion or issues on Github.
 Consider contributing to the project.
-If it helped you make some money consider donating BTC: bc1qeuptp9s9gppyt77amrzdt49mr6w3hlkw39cmla
+If it helped you make some money consider donating some BTC: bc1qeuptp9s9gppyt77amrzdt49mr6w3hlkw39cmla

-Happy Trading!